 Consider the Location

 Because of that, the salaries are depressed a little bit, simply because more people want to live here.
-The same goes for California, San Diego, and LA.
-Like the warmer climate locations, Miami and Florida.
-They have more competition amongst physicians for those jobs, giving you a bit less leverage.
+The same goes for California, San Diego, and LA, like Miami and Florida’s warmer climate locations.
+They have more competition amongst physicians for those jobs, giving you less leverage.

 Reply Appropriately to Contracts with Facts